 Businesses (except micro-businesses) and other non-household municipal premises will be affected first, meaning they need to be compliant by March 31st, 2025.

-This means all businesses will need to have separate collections for the following core mixed recyclable waste materials: glass, metal, plastic, carton, paper & cardboard, and food waste.
+This means all businesses will need to have separate collections for the following core mixed recyclable waste materials: glass, metal, plastic, paper & cardboard, and food waste.

 - One dry mixed recycling bin for paper, glass, metals and plastics.